History and Organization

 A student at Brandeis University who wishes to enroll in a graduate course at one of the host institutions should obtain a registration permit from the Office of the University Registrar and should present this permit to the Office of the University Registrar of the host institution.

-Payment of tuition and other fees are due on July 31, 2000, for the fall semester and January 2, 2001, for the spring semester.
+Payment of tuition and other fees is due on August 2, 2002, for the fall semester and January 3, 2003, for the spring semester.
 A student who has not paid such fees by the day of registration will be refused the privilege of registration.

 A student who defaults in the payment of indebtedness to the University shall be subject to suspension, dismissal, and refusal of a transfer of credits or issuance of an official transcript.